Magisk-Modules-Alt-Repo/microg_installer/README.md

 # microG Installer Revived

-This is a Magisk module - originally based on Hieu Van's microG Installer - that installs microG GmsCore, GsfProxy and FakeStore (or Play Store if you want so) to `/system/priv-app`.
+This is a Magisk module - originally based on Hieu Van's microG Installer - that installs microG GmsCore, GsfProxy and Companion (or Play Store if you want so) to `/system/priv-app`.

 There are two copies of this online: The [Magisk alt module repo](https://github.com/Magisk-Modules-Alt-Repo/microG_Installer) and the [personal](https://github.com/nift4/microg_installer) one.
 The personal one contains the latest development version and is used for pull requests and issues and the Magisk alt repo one is the stable code only.